Gary Ridley: Henry Administration

 Governor of Oklahoma Brad Henry appointed Ridley as his second Secretary of Transportation following the resignation of Phil Tomlinson in 2009.
 As Transportation Secretary, Ridley has supervision over all state transportation initiatives and the entities charged with implementing them, including the Oklahoma Department of Transportation, the Oklahoma Transportation Authority, the Oklahoma Aeronautics Commission, the Oklahoma Space Industry Development Authority and all Port Authorities within the state.

 During the Henry administration, Ridley served as Transportation Secretary concurrently with his position as Transportation Department Director, which gave him direct control over that department.

 Fallin Administration

 On November 29, 2010, Governor-elect Mary Fallin announced that she would retain Ridley as Secretary of Transportation in her Administration.
 Fallin also retained Ridley as the Director of both the Department of Transportation and the Turnpike Authority.

 Personal life

 He and his wife, Eula, had two children, Daphne and Joe.

 Death

-Ridley died on December 21, 2022 in Okalhoma City, at the age of 77.
+Ridley died on December 21, 2022, in Oklahoma City, at the age of 77.